AlexBAV/cppindriver/README.md

 Apart from that, we can use any Standard Library class or function that could be decoupled from runtime support (that is, either have header-only implementation, or their runtime implementation may be substituted).

+## Samples in this Repository

+This repository includes the following samples:

+* `wdm/filter`

+  A sample filter driver using WDM.
+It creates a device object and attaches it to the device stack.
+It then forwards all IRPs to the underlying device object and additionally handles minor PNP requests `IRP_MN_START_DEVICE`, `IRP_MN_STOP_DEVICE` and `IRP_MN_REMOVE_DEVICE` in a completion routine.
+It enables and disables a device interface in response to the first two and completely destroys the C++ device object as well as its filter device object in response to the last one.

+  It additionally handles a custom Device I/O control code.

+* `wdm/function`

+  A sample function driver using WDM.
+It creates a function device object...
+TODO

+* `kmdf/function`

+  Will be added later

 ## Implementation

 ### It all Starts with an Allocator